teschlg/kryptools/README.md

 * Goppa: a class for encoding and decoding Goppa codes
 * CyclicCode: a class for encoding and decoding cyclic codes
 * ReedSolomonCode: a class for encoding and decoding Reed-Solomon codes
+* BCHCode: a class for encoding and decoding primitive narrow sense BCH codes

 * BlockCipher: a class implementing the usual modes of operation (ECB, CBC, GCM, etc.)
 * AESCipher: individual AES operations